public-awesome/pulsar-ssd1306/README.md

-# Pulsar SSD1306: Block Height OLED Display for Cosmos Validators
+# Pulsar SSD1306: Block Height OLED Display for Raspberry Pi Validators

 This little package displays the current block height for Cosmos chains on SSD1306 OLED displays.